LE DAILY: Why was it absolutely necessary to propose the theme Covid-19 and work at 36e CNMST ?

 What are the main lessons of the mobilization of occupational health services during the pandemic?

 The diversity of the communications made it possible to see how complex the period was… and that not all the negative came out of it.
 Indeed, there have been initiatives, unprecedented collaborations, innovations.
 This crisis has shown us that OHS can network effectively, that they should not remain isolated.
 We have seen that they were driving forces in the event of a major crisis.
-Drivers for prevention and follow-up, drivers for supporting employees in their return to work after long covid.
+Drivers for prevention and follow-up, drivers for supporting employees in their return to work following long covid.

 In terms of perspectives and lessons for the future, I believe two things should be emphasized: humility and adaptation.
-Humility about knowledge, because we saw that the situation could change quickly, that our knowledge of this new virus was regularly questioned.
+Humility regarding knowledge, because we saw that the situation might change quickly, that our knowledge of this new virus was regularly questioned.
 And the necessary adaptation, a corollary of this humility.
 Yes, we have to be responsive.
 The adaptability of our services is essential.
 We must therefore continue to question ourselves, to learn and to train ourselves to be able to review our practices, individually and collectively, when the crisis arrives.

 Exergue 1: “We felt a real desire to testify on the part of professionals”